 Pickup at the Airport in Whitehorse.
 Drive on the Alaska Highway towards Destruction Bay.
 Transport to Ruby Range Wilderness Lodge for the ultimate Trophy Fishing at Kluane Lake.
 You'll have the chance to complete your Fishing Equipment at the local Outdoor Shops (Purchase of Fishing License).

 Day 2 - 14:

-Here at the Kluane Lake and its tributaries you will be able to spend hole days fishing.
+Here at the Kluane Lake and its tributaries, you will be able to spend whole days fishing.
 Discover the beauty of Kluane Lake with its surrounding Mountains and Bays on your own or guided.
-You'll be amazed by the Ruby Range Mountains, which embrace the lodge, and the the snow covered Mountain Tops of the Kluane Mountains, which rise over 6000 Meter high out of Glaciers Fields.
+You'll be amazed by the Ruby Range Mountains, which embrace the lodge, and the snow-covered Mountain Tops of the Kluane Mountains, which rise over 6000 Meter high out of Glaciers Fields.
 Depending on the choice of Waterways we use a variety of transportations.
 We'll arrange trips by Bush Plane or Helicopter by request.

 Transfer back to the Airport in Whitehorse or connecting program.